 Digital Innovation Hub

 India is emerging as the hub for “Digital Skills”.
-USD 1.6 bn is spent annually on training workforce in the sector.
+The country spends USD 1.6 bn annually on training workforce in the sector.
 The sector is the largest employer within the private sector, employing 3.9 mn people.
-India is transforming into a digital economy with 462 mn plus internet subscribers (second after China).
+India is transforming into a digital economy with over 465 mn internet subscribers; only second to China.

-- Domestic market is the fastest growing tech-market in Asia-Pacific with growth of over 11% in 2016-17
+- India’s domestic tech-market is the fastest growing in Asia-Pacific, witnessing growth of over 11% in 2016-17.

-- By 2025, the Indian Information Technology and Business Process Management (IT and BPM) sector’s revenue is estimated to reach USD 350 bn
+- • The Indian Information Technology and Business Process Management (IT and BPM) sector’s revenue is estimated to reach USD 350 bn by 2025.

 Up to 100% FDI is allowed in data processing, software development and computer consultancy services; software supply services; business and management consultancy services, market research services, technical testing and analysis services, under automatic route